weijiexi/UI-UX-Design/Git&Github/Submit-assignments/README.md

     git clone git@github.com:YOUR-GITHUB-USERNAME/Git-for-Web-Development-Project.git

-- 3. Create a branch:
+- 3.Create a branch:

     git checkout -b 'FIRSTNAME-LASTNAME'

     code .git

-- 4. Edit in the mac.md or pc.md file.
+- 4.Edit in the mac.md or pc.md file.
-- 5. Follow the steps for adding, committing, and pushing your work from your local computer to GitHub:
+- 5.Follow the steps for adding, committing, and pushing your work from your local computer to GitHub:

     git add .